top of page

 A research team led by Professor Mark Mamula at the Yale University School of Medicine created the vaccine.

 Professor Mamula and research scientist Dr. Hestor Doyle are immunologists.
 For decades, they have been studying how the immune system figures out which cells to tolerate and which cells to attack.
-Their work originally focused on auto-immune disease such as lupus and diabetes but their attention turned to cancer as they explored out how to 'break immune tolerance'- which is critical for cancer treatment.
+Their work originally focused on auto-immune diseases such as lupus and diabetes but their attention turned to cancer as they explored how to 'break immune tolerance'- which is critical for cancer treatment.

 Cancer researchers at Yale university who developed canine cancer vaccine